Ward Thomas (band): Early life

-Catherine and Lizzy are twins, born two minutes apart, who grew up on a farm in rural Hampshire, England, and were educated at Alton Convent, a local Roman Catholic day school, where they acquired the nicknames "Scruff 1" and "Scruff 2" because they were "so bad at being neat and tidy".
-Their brother Tom Ward-Thomas is an actor and playwright.
-Their father is Anthony Ward-Thomas (born 1958), who in 1985 founded his own eponymous removals business now with an annual turnover of £22 million (2015), also an amateur jockey and racehorse owner, Catherine actually rode in a point to point at the age of 16 and both the girls share a passion with their father for horses, Anthony is also the eldest son of the novelist Evelyn Anthony (1926-2018) (Mrs Evelyn Ward-Thomas), High Sheriff of Essex in 1994.
+Catherine and Lizzy are twins, born two minutes apart, who grew up on a farm in rural Hampshire, England, and were educated at Alton School, a Roman Catholic private day school, where they acquired the nicknames "Scruff 1" and "Scruff 2" because they were "so bad at being neat and tidy".

+Their father is Anthony Ward-Thomas, who in 1985 founded his own eponymous removals business, now with an annual turnover of £22 million (2015).
 Their mother Amanda Ward Thomas is an artist.
-Catherine Ward Thomas married in May 2022.

 Career

 2014–2015: From Where We Stand

 They co-wrote the songs for their debut album From Where We Stand, which was released on 20 July 2014.
 It peaked at number 41 on the UK Albums Chart, number 1 on the UK Country Chart, number 7 on the UK Indie Chart and number 36 in Scotland.
 The album won UK Album of the Year at the British Country Music Awards and sold over 25,000 copies.
 They have toured the UK multiple times, with shows at venues including Islington Assembly Hall and The New Adelphi Club in Hull, East Yorkshire.
 In 2014, they performed on the BBC Introducing stage at the BBC Radio 2 Live in Hyde Park festival, returning to the festival in 2015 to perform on the main stage alongside The Shires; a performance which was broadcast live on BBC Radio 2.